 - Rotor Speed and Acceleration Control

-You can choose between Low (chorale) and High (tremolo) speeds for each rotor and adjust acceleration and deceleration times independently.
-This lets you control how quickly the rotors speed up or slow down, so you can craft smooth swells, rhythmic changes, or dramatic transitions that sit perfectly in your track.
+You can pick Low (chorale) or High (tremolo) speeds for each rotor and set how fast they speed up or slow down.
+This makes it easy to create smooth swells, rhythmic changes, or dramatic transitions that fit your track.

 - Stereo Spread and Balance

-The plugin lets you control how wide the stereo field is for both the horn and drum sections.
-You can tighten the effect for a focused sound or spread it for a bigger, more immersive feel.
-It’s straightforward to make it fit into any mix, whether you want subtle movement or something more pronounced.
+You can adjust the stereo width for both the horn and drum parts.
+Make the effect tighter for a focused sound or wider for a bigger, more immersive feel.
+It’s easy to fit the plugin into any mix, whether you want a gentle movement or something more obvious.

 7. PSP L’otary2

-PSP L’otary2 is a software emulation of a classic Leslie-style rotary speaker, designed to provide precise control over the characteristic motion and tone of rotating cabinets.
-The plugin captures both horn and drum rotor behaviors, including speed changes, stereo motion, and the subtle interaction between low and high-frequency components.
+PSP L’otary2 is a software version of a classic Leslie-style rotary speaker.
+It gives you detailed control over the movement and sound of rotating cabinets.
+The plugin recreates both horn and drum rotor actions, including speed changes, stereo movement, and the way low and high frequencies interact.

 - Rotary Cabinet Sim

-The plugin accurately models a Leslie-style rotary cabinet with separate horn and drum rotors.
-Each rotor can be adjusted independently, allowing control over speed, stereo placement, and interaction between bass and treble components.
+The plugin closely models a Leslie-style rotary cabinet with separate horn and drum rotors.
+You can adjust each rotor on its own, changing speed, stereo position, and how the bass and treble parts work together.

 - Dual Rotor Speed Modes